 Conditions

-You do not need a doctor’s referral to see one of our experienced Physiotherapists.
+You do not need a doctor’s referral to see one of our experienced Physios.

 Arthritic Pain

 Physiotherapy plays an important part of treatment for most people with arthritis and can assist you to resume or maintain an active and independent life both at home and work.
-Treatment may include pain-relief treatments such as heat or ice packs, massage, manipulation, acupuncture or taping as well as an exercise programme and general advice on increasing your activity level and avoiding exercise-related injuries.
+Treatment may include pain-relief treatments such as heat or ice packs, massage, manipulation, or strapping as well as exercise programmes and general advice on increasing your activity level and avoiding exercise-related injuries.

 Back Pain